Chapter 30: A Beginning

 She turned back to Elias.

 He was watching her watch them.
-The faintest crease at the corner of his eyes — not quite the smile but its precursor.
+The faintest crease at the corner of his eyes.

 “How does it feel?” he asked.